-For those of you that want to know more about relaxation ideas.
-In an earlier blog, I have introduced some extremely helpful tips for teaching children how to relax. http://centenarynannies.com.au/relaxation-ideas-children/
+Want to know more about relaxation ideas?
+In an earlier blog, I introduced some extremely helpful tips for teaching children how to relax. http://centenarynannies.com.au/relaxation-ideas-children/

 5 ways to take a break at work: